Tag Archive for: move to Mesa County

 Get Started

 Ready to take the first step toward your move to Grand Junction?
-Visit the Get Started page or learn more about Paul Aspelin and why he chose the Christi Reece team first, then give him a call!
+Visit the Get Started page or learn more about Paul Aspelin, then give him a call!
 He would love to tell you about the area and share our research and experience when we decided it was time for us to move to a warmer climate.

 P.S.
 Chapter 8 in this book is called “Relocate to Where Retirement Living is Best” Uhhh, Check!
 And Chapter 9 is “Happiness Doesn’t Care How You Get There” Check again!
 Grand Junction checks a lot of boxes as a wonderful place to live, work and explore!